 Harnessing the power of the web, Narativ offers online storytelling training to participants worldwide.
 The training introduces the fundamentals of our method.
-For your business, we come to your office for half-day, on-site Workshops or extended Training Programs for the most complete instruction in the method and its application to business communication.
+For your company, we create half-day, on-site Workshops or extended Training Programs for the most complete instruction in the method and its application to business communication.
 Contact us for more information.

 On-site workshops in London

 This workshop takes place on March 27 and May 15th, 2017 from 10:30 to 17:30 in London, UK.